 Your local task management demo app is now connected to the SWE agent you deployed in the last module.
 Let’s start using it.

-In the input field, submit one of the example prompts below feel free to be creative, but specify that it should be an (HTML, CSS, JS) app, and mention the address of your forked repo
+Feel free to be creative, but specify that it should be an (HTML, CSS, JS) app, and mention the address of your forked repo

-Track task execution
+Step 7: Track task execution

-Note: Task execution takes a few minutes - sit back, relax, and watch the agent work its magic. codex may split the task into multiple sub-tasks that can take up to 15 minutes. if it takes more than 15 minutes just let it run in the background and proceed with the rest of the workshop.
+Note: Task execution takes a few minutes - sit back, relax, and watch the agent work its magic.
+Codex may split the task into multiple sub-tasks that can take up to 15 minutes.
+If it takes more than 15 minutes, just let it run in the background and proceed with the rest of the workshop.

 You’ll see: